Unraveling the Enigma of Double Descent: An In-depth Analysis through the Lens of Learned Feature Space

 \section{Conclusion}

-In this paper, we have studied the feature space of learned representations for both clean and noisy training data points.
-By analyzing the behavior of the model when achieving a perfect fit on the training set, we observe that: as the model's complexity and capacity increase, there is a clear and distinctive isolation of noisy data points within their original `class-mates' in the learned feature space.
-This intriguing observation indicates that the neural network becomes increasingly capable of discerning and distinguishing noisy data from clean data with increasing model width, and plays a significant role in understanding the mechanism of deep learning generalization.
-As the model's width expands, it gains a heightened sensitivity to the nuances and irregularities presented in the noisy data, allowing it to make finer differentiation between various classes.
+In this paper, we have studied the feature space of learned representations projected by various neural networks.
+By analyzing the behaviour of the model when achieving a perfect fit on the training set, we observe that: as the model's complexity and capacity increase, there is clear and distinctive isolation of noisy data points within their original `class-mates' in the learned feature space.
+This intriguing observation indicates that broader neural networks interpolate correct samples throughout the vicinity of noisy samples in the learned feature space, effectively `isolating' the impact of introduced label noise without explicit regularization techniques.
+We believe this implicit property plays a significant role in understanding how over-parameterization enhances generalization.
 We posit that the mechanism behind this phenomenon can be attributed to two key factors.
-First, the gradient descent optimization algorithm endeavors to strike a perfect balance among training data points to minimize the loss function, which can lead to the isolation of noisy data points.
-Second, the characteristics of high-dimensional space may facilitate the beneficial separation of noisy data points from clean data in the learned feature space.
+First, the gradient descent optimization algorithm endeavours to strike a perfect balance among training data points to minimize the loss function, which can lead to the isolation of noisy data points.
+Second, the characteristics of high-dimensional space may facilitate a beneficial separation of noisy data points from clean data in the learned feature space.

 From the perspective of this paper, the observed double decent phenomenon is associated with imperfect models, first behaving as predicted by the classical learning theory and increasing their error on the test set until they reach full interpolation on the train set.
 Then, they make use of the extra parameters above the interpolation point to better separate noise from information.
-We intentionally referred to `imperfect models' because we claim that double descent should not be observable in perfect learner models where perfect regularization should eliminate the effect.
+We intentionally referred to `imperfect models' because we claim that double descent should not be observable in perfect learners where perfect regularization should eliminate the effect.
 From our perspective, the double descent phenomenon is strictly related to imperfect models learning from noisy data.